alnutile/behat_editor/readme.md

 If there are any errors check out the drupal reports area under this modules name.

+### Drush

+drush br module_name file.feature 1
+This will run the test in javascript good for local tests

+drush br module_name file.feature 1
+This will run it and skip @javascript good for remote tests

+drush behat-run-folder module_name
+This will run all the files in that modules behat_features folder again 1 / 0 to turn Javascript on or off

 ### Hooking

 This module will look for all modules that are enabled and see if they have a